JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 | `Double`  | `KotlinDouble`  | `<Package>Double`  | `double`             |
 | `Boolean` | `KotlinBoolean` | `<Package>Boolean` | `BOOL/Bool`          |

-Every number type has a class method to create a new instance from the related simple type.
+Every number type has a class method to create a new instance from the corresponding simple type.
 Also, there is an instance method to extract a simple value back.
-Schematically, declarations look like that:
+Schematically, all such declarations look like that:

 ```objc
 __attribute__((swift_name("Kotlin__TYPE__")))